Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

 \subsection{Starting set of three-dimensional structures}

-The computational exfoliation protocol starts from a comprehensive initial set of bulk 3D crystal structures.
-These are extracted from databases of experimental compounds, and for this study we focused on the ICSD~\cite{ICSD} and COD~\cite{COD}, containing respectively $177343$ (ICSD 2015.1) and $351589$ entries (COD Rev.~\#171462).
-Entries containing at most $6$ different species are retrieved in the form of CIF files~\cite{CIF} using routines distributed within the AiiDA platform~\cite{AiiDA}, and passed through successive cod-tools filters~\cite{CODtools} to correct typical syntax errors that prevent the successful reconstruction of the intended crystal structures (see Methods for more details).
-Entries with partial occupancies in the unit cell are then filtered out, together with CIF files that do not provide the explicit position of one or several atoms, cannot be parsed, or are obviously wrong.
-Purely theoretical structures are also discarded.
+The search protocol starts with the identification of a comprehensive initial set of bulk 3D crystal structures.
+These are extracted from databases of experimental compounds, and for this study we focused on the ICSD~\cite{ICSD} and COD~\cite{COD} databases, containing respectively $177343$ (ICSD 2015.1) and $351589$ entries (COD Rev.~\#171462).
+Entries containing at most $6$ different species are retrieved in the form of Crystallographic Information Files (CIF) using routines distributed within the AiiDA platform~\cite{AiiDA}, and filtered~\cite{CODtools} to correct typical syntax errors that prevent the successful reconstruction of the crystal structures (see Methods for more details).
+Entries with partial occupancies in the unit cell are then discarded, together with those that do not provide the explicit position of one or several atoms, those that cannot be parsed, or that are obviously incorrect.
+Last, theoretical structures that are present without an experimental counterpart are also removed.

-The CIF files are then converted into AiiDA structures using the pymatgen~\cite{pymatgen} parser.
-The spglib software~\cite{spglib} is subsequently used to find the primitive cells and to refine the atomic positions, in order to avoid unwanted loss of crystal symmetries due to round-off errors (see Methods for more details).
-Finally, duplicate structures (found using the pymatgen structure matcher\cite{CMPZ} - see Methods) are removed from our initial set of 3D structures.
-The removal of duplicates is done first independently on each of the ICSD and COD sets.
-Then, every structure of the ICSD set for which there exists a similar structure inside the COD is also removed.
-This procedure provides a starting set of $108423$ unique 3D crystal structures, to be further investigated.
+These entries are then converted into AiiDA structures using the pymatgen~\cite{pymatgen} parser, and the spglib library~\cite{spglib} is subsequently used to identify primitive cells and to refine atomic positions, in order to avoid loss of crystal symmetries due exclusively to round-off errors (see Methods for more details).
+Finally, duplicate structures are removed: first, independently, on each of the ICSD and COD sets; then, every structure of ICSD for which there exists a similar structure inside COD is also removed.
+This procedure provides a starting point of $108423$ unique 3D crystal structures (set A, see Table~\ref{tab:stat}), flagged for further investigation.